This evening I’ve been asked to speak about the Guhyasamaja system of the highest class of tantra, anuttarayoga.

 This is another system compared to the six-branch yoga?

 You can divide complete-stage practice into six-branch yoga.
 You can divide it into the five-stage practice.
 There’s a four-step way of dividing it.
-There’s many different ways of cutting the pie.
+There are many different ways of cutting the pie.

 So with the first stage, isolated body (lus-dben), what you are trying to do is basically to get the winds, the energies of the senses, to enter into the central channel.